jwouters91/shybrid/doc/hybridizing_extra.rst

 Importing template
 ------------------
 Ground truth data can also be generated in the absence of initial spike sorting results for a certain recording.
 This can be obtained by importing an external template in CSV-format, where every row in the CSV-file represents the waveform on a channel.
 The window size is automatically determined.
-The horizontal reach parameter will control the width (i.e., the number of channels in the x-direction) of the template on the probe.
-The offset parameter allows more control about which channel is used as a starting point.
+The template spatial width parameter will control the width (i.e., the number of channels in the x-direction) of the template on the probe.
+The horizontal starting index parameter allows more control over which channel is used as a starting point.
 The template can also be shaped by adding additional zero-channels to the CSV.

 When working with an imported template, the inspect template fit feature will be disabled until a spatial location is chosen and the template is actually inserted in the recording.